Transparent Reference vs Reference XL interlinks

-I have been using a Reference XLR cable for years between preamp and poweramps with huge success.
-No other cable sounds so voluptuous, so big, su lush and yet so well-balanced.
-Transparent cables in general can throw a huge soundstage but are never in your face, instead relaxed and natural.
+I have been using a Reference XLR cable for years between preamp and power amps with huge success.
+No other cable sounds so voluptuous, so big, so lush and yet so well-balanced.
+Transparent cables, in general, can throw a huge soundstage but are never in your face, instead relaxed and natural.
 The MM range deviates from this but that’s for another story and you can read all about that here.
-The Reference is not a universally applicable cable: sometimes it doesn’t work, but in my setup it works like a charm.
+The Reference is not a universally applicable cable: sometimes it doesn’t work, but in my setup, it works like a charm.

 Substituting my own Reference for the Reference XL it is clear that this is still a Transparent cable: big presentation, a lush sound, big bass… wait a minute… the bass is even bigger now!
 Yup, after swapping back and forth a few more times it is evident.
 The Reference XL has more solid bass, with better transient speed.
 It is at once articulate and full of body.
 That’s 1-0 for the XL cable.
 In comparison, the Reference’ bass is less well defined, a little mellow.

 Moving up the frequency scale, the same is true for the midrange: a little more articulate and a little bit more forward too.
 But in no way does it start to resemble the “in your face” MM sound.
 This is still classic Transparent sound, with all lushness and soundstage width present, just a little more “live”.

 Arriving at the treble matters are more severe.
 Whether or not it is due to the cable’s long 7,5-meter length I cannot say, but there’s a serious treble roll-off and to be honest, I can only explain it as a side effect of the extra capacitance as an effect of the cable’s length.
 No other Transparent cable I have heard yet sounds this dark.